 - Paying for sex: The sex addict will often pay for sex if he cannot find a willing partner.
 Some addicts will spend all their money on sex and have been known to go into significant debt to support this habit.

 - Strip clubs: This is a form of visual and tactile arousal that keeps the sex addict stimulated.
 This too is very expensive and can result in dire economic consequences for him and his family.

 - Sexual harassment: There are times when a sex addict finds an opportunity at work to come on to an employee or coworker.
 Despite the obvious danger he will find himself compelled to act out.
 Depending on his position he may be fired, reprimanded or sued.

 - Exploitation of a vulnerable person: The sex addict may have an opportunity to comfort someone who is emotionally vulnerable.
 This can be a person who has recently broken a relationship, lost a loved one or simply feeling low about a life’s experience.
 The sex addict becomes a predator, viewing this as an opportunity to strike and take advantage of the weak for self-satisfaction.

 - Compulsive lying: The sex addict will often lie about or try to minimize the impact of his behavior on loved ones.
 Like most addicts he protects his addiction at all costs.

 Depending on its severity, sex therapy for sexual addiction or compulsive sexual behavior may include inpatient treatment, medication and ongoing outpatient treatment as well.

-Bear in mind that although you may think of sex addiction as a cop out or convenient excuse for a cheater or for someone who likes to have a lot of sex, the problem can be a lot more complex and needs to be treated seriously with the help of an experienced professional.
+Although many may think of sex addiction as a cop out or convenient excuse for a cheater or for someone who likes to have a lot of sex (and there are those who do use this as an excuse), the problem can be a lot more complex.
+Therefore, each case should be judged on its own merits.